pgraft blog header

 Column Descriptions:

-• log_size: Total size of the log in bytes
+• log_size: Total size of the Raft log in bytes, useful for monitoring disk usage and log growth trends

-• commit_index: Index of the highest committed entry
+• commit_index: Index of the highest log entry known to be committed to a majority of nodes

-• last_applied: Index of the last entry applied to state machine
+• last_applied: Index of the last log entry that has been applied to the local state machine

 pgraft_log_get_entry(index)

-Retrieve a specific log entry by its index.
+-- Retrieve a specific log entry by index

 SELECT pgraft_log_get_entry(15);